Prof. Sarah Whitehouse

 Fax.
 00 44 (0)114 222 3809

 I am an enthusiastic lecturer with wide experience of undergraduate teaching at all levels.
-For many years I have taught a popular level 3 Combinatorics module.
-Other courses I have taught in Sheffield include Vector Spaces and Fourier Theory, Groups and Symmetries and Algebraic Topology.
+For many years I taught a popular level 3 Combinatorics module.
+Other courses I have taught in Sheffield include Analysis, Vector Spaces and Fourier Theory, Groups and Symmetries and Algebraic Topology.
 Other lecturing experience includes courses on Metric Spaces and Measure and Integration.I very much enjoy supervising project work.
-Level 4 MMath project topics I have supervised include Aperiodic tilings, Combinatorics of the symmetric group, Discrete geometry, Integer vauled polynomials and Integer partitions.
+Level 4 MMath project topics I have supervised include Aperiodic tilings, Combinatorics of the symmetric group, Discrete geometry, Integer vauled polynomials, Integer partitions and the Dold-Kan correspondence.

 My field of research is algebraic topology.
 Here is my publication list.